Inventory of the Artus Moser Papers, 1921-1988

 The Artus Moser papers contain correspondence, biographical materials, and photographs relating to his life, as well as his writings on ballads and folk songs, folklore, and Appalachia, plus materials he gathered in the study of these subjects.
 Also included are sound recordings documenting Appalachian folk music traditions, some of which he recorded himself.

 Series 1 includes personal and professional correspondence, detailing his artistic interests and his work recording Appalachian musicians for the Library of Congress.
 The biographical materials in Series 2 relate to Moser's career as a teacher, his painting, acting, and pottery activities.
 They include a biography written by his daughter Irene and information about the biographical film Renaissance Man of the Mountains.
-Moser's family history research is also included, as well as materials relating to his wife, Mable Young Moser.
+Moser's family history research is also included, as well as materials relating to his wife, Mabel Young Moser.

 Moser's writings are collected in Series 3.
 Included are published articles and his autobiography, as well as extensive writings on ballads and folk songs, folklore, and Western North Carolina.
 He had intended to publish an Appalachian story collection and books on Western North Carolina history and the Appalachian ballad and folk song tradition.
 His biographical writings on notable North Carolinians, such as novelist Thomas Wolfe and the potter Walter Benjamin Stephen are also included.